gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```

 ### Basic concepts
-* Packet transmission is regulated by a 8 bits header
-* Devices communicate using packets with a maximum length of 255 or 65535 bytes
 * Devices are identified by a unique 8 bits device id
 * Buses are identified with a 32 bits bus id
+* Devices can be optionally identified a 48 bits MAC address
+* Devices communicate using packets with a maximum length of 255 or 65535 bytes
+* Packet transmission is regulated by a 8 bits header
 * An acknowledgement can be requested
 * Packets can be optionally identified with a 16 bits packet id
 * Network services are optionally identified with a 16 bits port id
-* Hardware can be optionally identified using a MAC address

 ### Bus
 A PJON bus is a group of up to 254 devices.
 Devices use PJON packets to communicate with each other.
 Devices can send packets and optionally request an acknowledgement.
 Devices can also broadcast packets.
 When the device id is not known, devices must use id 255.